tfabris/BlueGigaEmpeg/README.txt

 Refer to the code comments accompanying these flags to understand them:
   EmpegSendCommandDebug
   displayEmpegSerial
-  logLineByLine
-  outputMillis
   displayTracksOnSerial

-Useful debugging commands on BlueGiga module:
+Useful debugging commands in the BlueGiga WT32i iWrap command language:

 Typing any of these into the Arduino Serial Monitor should send these commands to the Bluetooth module directly.
 Many will echo a response.
 Module will say